 When two people are meant to be together – it is the greatest force in the universe.
 It’s a magical power.
 It’s the purest, deepest, and most intense feeling.
 It has the power to turn the ugliest thing into the most beautiful one, and yet, it can destroy us at any given time.
 (1)

 It’s unbelievable how a single emotion can show itself in so many different ways.
-It’s difficult to understand how something which is so pure and amazing can either make us the happiest or the most disconsolate person in the world.
+It’s difficult to understand how something so pure and amazing can either make us the happiest or the most disconsolate person in the world.

-When we think of love, we imagine it as a fairytale about two people who are madly in love with each other and who are destined to stay together forever.
+When we think of love, we imagine it like a fairytale about two people who are madly in love with each other and who are destined to stay together forever.
 We think of love as being all about sunshine, butterflies, boxes of chocolates, romantic surprises, and true happiness.

 We think of love as being the beginning of something profound, amazing, and flawless.
 We think of it as a genuine, deep, one-of-a-kind connection.